typora/support.typora.io/_posts/2016-01-01-Markdown Reference.md

 You can render *LaTeX* mathematical expressions using **MathJax**.

-To add a mathematical expression, input `$$` and press the 'Return' key.
+To add a mathematical expression, enter `$$` and press the 'Return' key.
 This will trigger an input field which accepts *Tex/LaTex* source.
 For example:

 $$